Printable Weather Chart

 Books About Weather

 - All About Weather: A First Weather Book for Kids is perfect for kids ages 3 – 5.
 They will learn about all bout balmy days of summer, crisp fall nights and the four seasons.
-It also teaches them how cloud form, why it rains and more!
+It also teaches them how clouds form, why it rains and more!

 - Oh Say Can You Say What’s the Weather Today?
 The Cat in the Hat and company travel by hot air balloon into various weather including rain, snow, thunder, tornados and even hurricanes.
 Kids learn about thermometers, wind vanes, cloud formation and more!